hzhoujoy/hzhoujoy.github.io/_posts/2023-10-17-Second-Blog-Post.md

   + **Multivariate Graphical:** Employ techniques like grouped bar plots, scatter plots, bubble charts, or heat maps to visualize relationships among multiple variables.
 Commonly used tools for EDA include **Python** and **R**.
 ### Compile a comprehensive report with your __`findings`__
-After EDA, you can present yoour findings in a comprehensive report inculding the following:
+After EDA, you can present your findings in a comprehensive report inculding the following:
   + Basic dataset descriptions
   + Standard deviations
   + Analysis of categorical variables